Spousal IRA: What it is and how it works

 Ownership of the spousal IRA

-Unlike taxable brokerage accounts, retirements are always individually owned.
+Unlike taxable brokerage accounts, IRAs are always individually owned.
 And in the case of a spousal IRA, even though eligibility is based on the working spouse’s income, the account is owned entirely by the non-working spouse.

 Some couples may find this factor to be a technicality, while others may find it to be important.
 Ultimately, even if you and your spouse have joint finances, having an account solely in your name can be beneficial and empowering.

-Contribution limits for Spousal IRAs
+Contribution limits for spousal IRAs

 The IRS limits how much someone can contribute to an IRA each year.
-In 2024, the contribution limit is $7,000 per year, up from $6,500 in 2023.
-Additionally, workers who are 50 or older can make a catch-up contribution of $1,000 in 2024.7
+In 2025, the contribution limit is $7,000 per year, the same as in 2024.
+Additionally, workers who are 50 or older can make a catch-up contribution of $1,000 in 2025.8

 Read more: Roth IRA contribution limits